oskarsinger/hosinger/weekly_progress.md

 * CCA:
     * I have a Python implementation of the batch algorithm from the CCA paper mentioned in the 'Our Ideas' section.
 The code looks pretty good, but I need to actually run it on some simulated data to see how it compares with something like Scikit-Learn's CCA implementation.
 I also still need to add some of the things they mention in the experiments section, like some perturbation/regularization for stability.
-    * I implemented some randomized subroutines from [this paper](http://arxiv.org/abs/0909.4061), one for finding an orthonormal basis, and the other for finding an SVD.
-This should help with scaling up pretty much any of our ideas for CCA.
-Right now, I am just using Numpy's QR and SVD implementations for subroutines underneath the randomized meta-algorithms.
+    * I implemented some randomized linear algebra algorithms from [this paper](http://arxiv.org/abs/0909.4061).
+        * One is for finding an orthonormal basis, and the other is for finding an SVD.
+        * This should help with scaling up pretty much any of our ideas for CCA.
+        * Right now, I am just using Numpy's QR and SVD implementations for subroutines underneath the randomized meta-algorithms.
     * Depending on the scale of our data or the slowness of Python, I may need to reimplement some of this stuff in C or C++.
-There are good SVD implementations that I can use, but I'll have to change the wrappers that handle randomization and such.
+        * There are good SVD implementations that I can use, but I'll have to change the wrappers that handle randomization.
+        * This will be good practice with Cython and Eigen so that I am better prepared to implement more complex things later on.
     * I've implemented some short utility functions for tedious code snippets that I expect to use many times.
     * All of the code is organized into thematic modules, which is nice for code reuse and eventual release to the public.

 * For the most practical considerations, I am looking into
     * Doxygen or Sphinx to make documentation for the code I am writing
     * nosetests for my testing framework
         * This will work for Python.
 I am not yet sure what I'll use for C++ code.
+I used cxxtest at my summer internship, so that's probably the first thing I'll check.
     * bokeh for charts and graphs
         * I used bokeh a bit last semester, and I saw some people use it over the summer.
 Its much prettier and more versatile than matplotlib and at least as easy to use.
-    * Eigen for C++ linear algebra, and Cython for hooking into Python
+    * Eigen for C++ linear algebra, and Cython for interfacing with Python
         * I have browsed some tutorials and documentaiton for these two, and it looks like its fairly common to combine them (this is not surprising), so its probably a good direction to take if we want to scale.

 ####Questions